 Nicholas I annexed most of what is today modern Armenia from the Persians in 1828.
 This sparked hope for many Armenians still living in Persia and the Ottoman Empire, and about 50,000 total immigrated into Russian Armenia.
 Armenia, however, was now a militarized zone bordering Russia’s rivals and it was ruled as such.
 Little autonomy was granted, Armenian nationalism was distrusted, and an occupying army, led by the harsh General Tsitsianov, remained to rule and defend the new possession.
 The Russians built the railroad from Georgia at this time to improve transportation and communication.
 This railroad was also a boon for the local economy, and today represents the main overland transport line out of Armenia.

-There are no reliable figures to determine exact populations, but roughly over half of the world’s Armenians were estimated to be residing in the Russian-controlled territory.
+There are no reliable figures to determine exact populations, but roughly over half of the world’s Armenians were estimated to be residing in the Russian-controlled territory in the mid 1800s.
 Another 20 to 40 percent lived in the Ottoman Empire in the eastern regions of Anatolia.
 The remainder was spread out to other parts of Europe or Africa.

 Russian rule did give the Armenians greater access to European thought and to ideas of nationalism.
 Armenians in both Russia and the Ottoman Empire used the mostly peaceful second half of the 19th century to rebuild their national identity.
 Although they faced oscillating policies of Russification and more liberal autonomy from Moscow, the Armenians opened schools, their writers modernized the vernacular Armenian language, and the national entrepreneurial spirit was allowed to flourish in many parts of the Russian empire, including in the native Armenian lands.